About Me (Barbara Weibel)

 The entrance to Thapae gate, located only a block from our hotel, was our starting point.
 We blessed our good fortune at having arrived on a Sunday, since this is the day each week when artisans arrive from all over the province to display their wares at the craft market that takes over the entire length of Rajdamnern Road from 3 PM to 11 PM.
 Rajdamnern Road, which runs directly through the center of the Old City for more than a mile, is turned into a pedestrian mall on the evening of the market.

-Tiny girl performs dance with lighted candles
+Tiny Thai girl performs dance with lighted candles in Chiang Mai

 Stalls lined the sides of the main street for as far as we could see.
 At every intersection, more booths stretched to the right and left, again, as far as we could see.
 Musicians sat, cross-legged, in the center of the brick laid streets, strumming on common guitars as well as traditional instruments such as the one-string sitar, their cases open before them in hopes of catching the occasional donation.